 Feta has been made in Greece since antiquity, and proof for that can be found in ancient Greek literature.
 According to the myth, the “first” cheesemaker is referred back in 8th c.
 BC, in Homer’s Odyssey.
 The giant Cyclops, Polyphemus is considered the accidental “father” of homemade feta.

 The story describes that, as Polyphemus transported the milk collected from his sheep in animal skinbags, one day he realized that the milk had curdled and had taken a solid, tasty and conservable form, probably the forerunner of feta.

-Join us on our morning food tour or contact us to arrange a special Greek cheese tasting experience and follow our cheese experts into the fascinating world of cheese while you taste some of the best that are traditionally made in Greece!
+Contact us to arrange a special Greek cheese tasting experience and follow our cheese experts into the fascinating world of cheese while you taste some of the best that are traditionally made in Greece!

 photo credit: F.Baltatzis

 Ancient Greeks distinguished themselves from foreigners.
 Their sense of identity was also reflected through their common food culture.
 But which were those similar dietary habits that set them apart from the so called “barbarians”?